 “The measures we have put in place will help keep them safe while being able to offer them more choice throughout our airport.

 “Our staff and suppliers work extremely hard and we love being able to showcase our amazing region and all the north-east has to offer.”

-“Both the Northern Lights Lounge and Distilling House have been extremely popular additions to our airport as part of the recent transformation of the terminal and I am delighted that they are both back up and running for our passengers.”
+“The Northern Lights Lounge has been an extremely popular addition to our airport as part of the recent transformation of the terminal and I am delighted it will be back up and running for our passengers.”